JaKooLit/Hyprland-Dots/README.md

 - Keyboard shortcuts or customized Keybinds are broken! - Just copy over your previous Keybinds.conf from the hypr-backup in ~/.config/

 ### 🙋 QUESTIONS ?!?! ⁉️
 - Some quick Hints!
 Click the Hint!
 Waybar module (note only available in default layout).
-Can launched by Keybind SUPER H
+Can be launched by Keybind SUPER H
 - More question?
 Maybe answered already in Help File!
 SUPER SHIFT H to launch it!
 - If you still have, kindly join my discord for faster communication.
 See invite link below.
 If not, open an issue on github